WHAT AND WHEN

 Rental of a Spot Gen 3 Tracker, batteries for it and Live Tracking from Maprogress – This is a really important part of the event from both a safety aspect and from a spectators point of view – ‘Dot-Watching’ as it’s known is a significant part of these events and allows your family, friends and the world at large to follow your progress.
 This is clever technology but it does come at a cost (about a third of the entry fee) but it is a cost we have to accept and all we do is pass this onto you the participant.

-A full GPX track of the route (which will be available in late May/early June 2021) for you to download to your navigation devices and follow.
+A full GPX track of the route (which will be available in early June 2021) for you to download to your navigation devices and follow.

 A personalised cycling cap.

 An embroidered event patch and a bike frame sticker (we all love them!)

 A t-shirt for all finishers – you will be grateful for at least one clean item of clothing when you are all done!

 A charitable donation equivalent to 5% of our profits – we are working out who our 2021 beneficiaries will be and will announce them soon but they will be in-line with our type of event and provide you with a warm and fuzzy feeling for helping do something good!

 And a little selection of surprises from some of our partners along the route…